Arts / What’s on and where in Canberra this weekend? - Canberra CityNews

 ARTISTS have until April 30 to submit applications to M16 Artspace’s 2018 Gallery Program.
 M16 welcomes applications from artists and curators from Canberra, interstate and overseas.
 To apply, download m16artspace.com.au/down-load-application-forms/

-THE Llewellyn Choir is working towards a production of Verdi’s “Requiem” at Llewellyn Hall on May 20.
-One of its staunchest members, Michael Braund, has embarked on a 2500kms ride to raise funds for the performance.
-To chip in, email mandolin@webone.com.au or phone 0405 257802.

-FOUR Winds in Bermagui has a “dollar-for-dollar” Creative Partnerships Australia grant, which is a funding program with its target to raise $55, 000 by mid-May 2017.
+FOUR Winds in Bermagui has a “dollar-for-dollar” Creative Partnerships Australia grant, which is a funding program with its target to raise $55, 000 by mid-May.
 Donate at fourwinds.com.au/support/creative-partnerships/

-APRA AMCOS has announced the return of the biennial APRA Professional Development Awards.
-This year, a new dance/electronic category has been added to the APRA Professional Development Awards.
-Each recipient will receive a $15, 000 cash prize.
-Applications close on Thursday, April 27 via apraamcos.com.au/awards/2017-awards/pda/

 AINSLIE and Gorman Arts Centres offers supported office accommodation for artists, creatives, as well as arts organisations and music-based organisations and individuals.
 Inquiries to agac.com.au